subamanis/mezura/README.md

 --search-in-dotted
-    No arguments in the cmd, but if specified in a configuration file use 'true' or 'yes' to enable, or anything else to disable.
-Default: disabled
+    No arguments in the cmd, but if specified in a configuration file use 'true' or 'yes' to enable, or 'no' to disable.
+Default: no

     Specifies whether the program should traverse directories that are prefixed with a dot, like .vscode or .git.

 --show-faulty-files
-    No arguments in the cmd, but if specified in a configuration file use 'true' or 'yes' to enable, or anything else to disable.
-Default: disabled
+    No arguments in the cmd, but if specified in a configuration file use 'true' or 'yes' to enable, or 'no' to disable.
+Default: no

     Sometimes it happens that an error occurs when trying to parse a file, either while opening it, or while reading it's contents.
 The default behavior when this happens is to count all of the faulty files and display their count.

-    This flag specifies that their path, along with information about the exact error is displayed too.
+    Specifies that their path, along with information about the exact error is displayed too.
     The most common reason for this error is if a file contains non UTF-8 characters.

 --no-visual
-    No arguments in the cmd, but if specified in a configuration file use 'true' or 'yes' to enable, or anything else to disable.
-Default: disabled
+    No arguments in the cmd, but if specified in a configuration file use 'true' or 'yes' to enable, or 'no' to disable.
+Default: no

     Disables the colors in the "overview" section of the results, and disables the visualization with the vertical lines that reprisent the percentages.

+--log
+    No arguments in the cmd, but if specified in a configuration file use 'true' or 'yes' to enable, or 'no' to disable.
+Default: no

+    This flag only works if a configuration file is loaded.
+Specifies that a new log entry should be made with the stats of this program execution, inside the appropriate file in the 'data/logs' directory.
+    If not log file exists for this configuration, one is created.

+--compare
+    1 argument: a number between 0 and 10.
+Default: 1

+    This flag only works if a configuration file is loaded.
+Specifies with how many previous logs this program execution should be compared to (see [Logs and Progress](#logs-and-progress)).

 --save
     One argument as the file name (whitespace allowed, without an extension, case-insensitive)